 |Total: £150||Total: £150||Total: £150||Total: £150|

-A well-equipped home office should include the Microsoft Office Suite.
-IONOS provides Microsoft Office including OneDrive and Microsoft Teams – the optimal solution for businesses and sole traders.
+A well-equipped office at home should include the Microsoft Office Suite.
+IONOS provides Microsoft 365 including Office, OneDrive and Microsoft Teams – the optimal solution for businesses and sole traders.
 The tools allow you to collaborate with others via the cloud.
-Costs for Microsoft Office can be deducted as a business expense.
+Costs for Microsoft 365 can be deducted as a business expense.

 How to deduct expenses when working from home?

-It’s a good idea to keep a record of any expenses you want to write off for your home office until the end of the year and file them safely in case of future external audits by the HMRC.
+It’s a good idea to keep a record of any expenses you want to write off when working from home until the end of the year and file them safely in case of future external audits by the HMRC.

-Where two or more people share a home office, they cannot each claim the full amount for the space, but must divide the allowable home office expense between them.
+Where two or more people share an office at home, they cannot each claim the full amount for the space, but must divide the allowable expenses for working from home between them.
 However, they may be able to claim higher relief for utilities and bills, depending on usage.